llord1/llord1.github.io/LegalSurvey.md

 1. Please indicate which of the following best describe (s) you.

 1. Age:

 Less than 18

 18-24

 25-29

 30-34

 35-39

 40-44

 45-49

 50-54

 55-59

 60-64

 65-69

 70 -74

 75 or older

 Prefer not to respond

-    The age range (multiple choice) was based on the ABA data that indicates lawyers typically obtain higher education levels beyond high school and remain in practice past the age of 65 [source]; the median age of all U.S. workers was 42.3 years old, yet very few lawyers are younger than 25 and the median age for U.S. lawyers in 2019 was 47.5 years old.
-This question is posed as a standard demographic question, yet it is also important as speaks to the current and future state of the legal linguistic environment.
+The age range (multiple choice) was based on the ABA data that indicates lawyers typically obtain higher education levels beyond high school and remain in practice past the age of 65 {% cite gaille_2017 %}; the median age of all U.S. workers was 42.3 years old, yet very few lawyers are younger than 25 and the median age for U.S. lawyers in 2019 was 47.5 years old.
+This question is a standard demographic question; it speaks to the current and future state of the legal linguistic environment.
+The generalizing effect of age range use is intentional.
+Requiring one's date of birth and other precise personal details may cause hesitation in a culture that is still aware of and practices {% cite haines_1972 %}.

 Noting age may highlight multilingualism trends among age groups.
 For example, if multilingualism is more prominent in the younger lawyers, then multilingual representation may have a positive projection.
 However, if multilingual tendencies cluster among older lawyers, this study may highlight the need to improve the legal system in an increasingly multilingual society.

     2. Gender:

 Man

 Woman

 Prefer not to respond

 Gender identification is another standard (multiple choice) demographic question.
 However, it is valuable to gather this data to check whether the August 2020 American trend of men outnumbering women (especially in leadership), is replicated in and persistent in the Caribbean country of Saint Lucia {%cite ABA2020Profile clio_2020 AttorneyAtWork_2019 %}.
 There may also be a need to highlight if there are any differences in linguistics interests among the lawyers.
 Females are often believed to be more capable of and interested in linguistic acquisition and practice.
 Data gathered could confirm or dispute this assumption.

     3. Citizenship: